 How much does your vehicle benefit from regular servicing?

 It’s common knowledge to know that servicing your vehicle is one of the basic but necessary parts of the ownership experience.
 Whilst almost all of us follow our vehicle manufacturer’s advice and take our vehicles in for their annual maintenance, it’s sometimes easy to wonder what actual benefit servicing has for our machines.
 After all, for the most part, your vehicle will come out of the auto shop feeling and looking almost exactly the same as it did going in!
+For motorhome owners, regular rv repair and service is essential if you want your cross-country trips to be as smooth as possible.

 With that in mind, let’s explore what actual benefits your vehicle (and potentially your bank account) has from a good servicing schedule.